Glossary

 Task

 A unit of work: something that needs to be done.
-Tasks have a title, description, status (open, in review, closed), assignee, due date, and can have comments and attachments.
+Tasks have a title, description, status (open or closed), assignee, optional reviewer, due date, and can have comments and attached documents.
+See Tasks.

 Task Automation